What is a life annuity?

 I’m 71 years of age.
 Is now a good time to purchase a life annuity?

-Life annuity payouts have been declining over the past several years and some retirees have been holding off making the decision to buy.
+Life annuity payouts have been declining over the past several years and some retirees have been holding off deciding to buy.
 The expectation that interest rates would rise and annuity rates would rise also has not happened.
-The truth is that these retirees would have likely been much farther ahead by now in comparison to the low returns that have been earned over the last few years from fixed income investments.
+The truth is that these retirees would have likely been much farther ahead by now in comparison to the low returns that have been earned over the last few years from fixed-income investments.
 If you are reluctant to put all your eggs in one basket, then use part of your retirement funds to buy a life annuity now and buy another one a few years later.
-The goal is to protect your savings so that you develop a guaranteed life time income.
+The goal is to protect your savings so that you develop a guaranteed lifetime income.

 I’m getting ready to turn my RRSP into either an annuity or a RRIF [registered retirement income fund].
 Which would be best?